Aino-Chan/wallpaper-selector/README.md

 https://www.reddit.com/r/unixporn/comments/1rz6nil/oc_made_a_command_based_quickshell_wallpaper/

 Dependencies:
-ffmpeg, linux-wallpaper-engine, quickshell, pywal, swww and dependencies of everything listed here as expected
+ffmpeg, linux-wallpaper-engine, quickshell, pywal, swww, qt6 keychain and dependencies of everything listed here as expected

 Above dependecies are for plug and play behavior you can substitute pywal and sww dependecies